Our original estimation for finishing was 4-6 weeks, but something tells me that at our current pace we’ll be lucky to make it in 8 weeks.

 …we’re gonna darn well try!

-I must also say that one of Karl’s qualities I admire and that is really showing itself in these renovations we’ve been doing since moving is his dedication and staying on task with one project until it’s done.
+I must also say that one of Karl’s qualities I admire (and is really showing itself in these renovations we’ve been doing since moving) is his dedication and staying on-task with one project until it’s done.
 I know how some people tend to bounce between various house projects without finishing, and I’d go crazy with someone like that, so I’m very appreciative of Karl and his efforts to finish the master.